 Control of roundworm infections is based on treatment with medication, improved sanitation and health education.
-Treatments usually work well but eradication of roundworm infections from tropical countries presents a major challenge.
+Treatments usually work well but wiping out (eradication of) roundworm infections from tropical countries presents a major challenge.
 However, some eradication programmes (notably for guinea worm disease) have been effective in reducing the burden of infection.

-- Mebendazole is the usual medicine used for children aged over one year, and for adults who are not pregnant or breast-feeding.
+- Mebendazole is the usual medicine used for children aged over 1 year, and for adults who are not pregnant or breast-feeding.
 It comes as a tablet or drink.
 You take a dose twice a day for three days.
-(Note: mebendazole is recommended in UK guidelines for treatment from the age of one year.
-However, strictly speaking, it is not licensed for use in children younger than two years of age).
+(Note: mebendazole is recommended in UK guidelines for treatment from the age of 1 year.
+However, strictly speaking, it is not licensed for use in children younger than 2 years of age).

 - Other medicines such as albendazole, levamisole, and ivermectin are used in countries where roundworms are common.
 They are not often used in the UK unless under the advice of a specialist.

-- Diethylcarbamazine or ivermectin are used for people with infection with filariasis.
+- Diethylcarbamazine or ivermectin is used for people with infection with filariasis.

 Can roundworms be prevented?

 In countries where roundworms are common, roundworms may be prevented by eating only cooked food and by avoiding green vegetables and salads.
 It is best if children do not play in areas of poor sanitation, or where human stool (faeces) is used as fertiliser.
 Always wash hands before eating or preparing food, and after going to the toilet or changing nappies.